AnnaVilardell/PR07-FinalProject/README.md

     - ...

-**Goal**
+**Main objectives**

-The goal of this project is to create a model to classify if a potential student is going to enrol or not to a the Irohack school and, moreover, to undersand the journey he/she is more likely to follow.
+I've create a model to classify if a potential student is going to enrol or not to a the Irohack school and, moreover, to undersand the journey he/she is more likely to follow.

  The 3 objectives that will impact Ironhack are:
    1. Know better funnel trends, to dedicate +/- resources to ≠ prospects and stages